chris-townsend/project-three/README.md

 -  [12 Beginner Python Projects - freeCodeCamp](https://www.youtube.com/watch?v=8ext9G7xspg)

+- The terminal function and template for the deployable application were provided by [Code Institute](https://codeinstitute.net/).
+The template is available for public use by clicking [here](https://github.com/Code-Institute-Org/python-essentials-template) and after, clicking on `Use this template`.

 -  I would like to thank my mentor Darío Carrasquel for guidance throughout the project.